-A great place for families, including pets, and those who want to get away from the noise of the McKenzie highway is the Wayfarer Resort (46725 Goodpasture Rd., Vida, 541/896-3613, $110–325), featuring over a dozen cabins on the McKenzie and glacier-fed Marten Creek.
-Accommodating 1–6 people, the cabins have porches with barbecues overlooking the water, full kitchens, and lots of wood paneling.
-Two larger units can sleep eight and are equipped with all the amenities.
-Children can enjoy fishing privileges in the resort’s private trout pond while the folks play on the resort’s tennis court.
-All guests are welcome to supplement their menus with pickings from the Wayfarer’s organic gardens and berry patch.
+A great place for families (including pets) and those who want to get away from the noise of the McKenzie Highway is the Wayfarer Resort (46725 Goodpasture Rd., Vida, 541/896-3613, $115-355), featuring over a dozen cabins on the McKenzie and glacier-fed Marten Creek, east of Vida.
+Accommodating up to eight, the cabins have porches with barbecues overlooking the water, full kitchens, and lots of wood paneling.
+Two larger units that sleep eight are equipped with all major amenities.
+Children can enjoy fishing privileges in the resort’s private trout pond, while the folks play on the resort’s tennis court.
 In the summer, advance reservations are a must for this popular retreat.

-The riverside Eagle Rock Lodge (49198 McKenzie Hwy., Vida, 541/822-3630 or 888/773-4333, $130-225) is one of the more elegant places to stay along the McKenzie.
-The large 1947 house has five extra-comfortable rooms in the main house and three suites in the carriage house; beautiful gardens and places to lounge outside surround the buildings.
-Guests have the option of ordering dinner from the lodge’s personal chef ($40), which is particularly nice since there aren’t many restaurants in the area.
-The lodge sponsors a Wooden Boat Festival at the start of fishing season in late April; new and historic drift boats are displayed.
+The riverside Eagle Rock Lodge (49198 McKenzie Hwy., Vida, 541/822-3630, $130-240) is one of the more elegant places to stay along the McKenzie.
+The large 1947 house has five very comfortable rooms, and there are three suites in the carriage house, with beautiful gardens and places to lounge outside.
+Guests can order dinner in advance from the lodge’s personal chef ($45), a nice option, since there aren’t many restaurants in the area.

-Heaven’s Gate Cottages (50055 McKenzie Hwy., Vida, 541/896-3855, $115–130) offers housekeeping cabins right on the McKenzie (and the highway); the cabins are sandwiched between the highway and the river, the unspoiled riverside view more than compensates for the traffic (which drops off considerably by nightfall).
-One cabin is right over a good fishing hole, and night lights illuminate the rapids for your contemplation.
-These cabins may be old, small, and semirustic, but their riverside location helps overcome a multitude of issues.
-Note: although the official address for Heaven’s Gate is in Vida, the cabins are much closer to Blue River.
+Heaven’s Gate Cottages (50055 McKenzie Hwy., Vida, 541/896-3855) offers housekeeping cabins ($160) and a six-bedroom lodge ($500) right on the McKenzie River; the cabins are sandwiched between the highway and the river.
+One cabin is right over a good fishing hole, and night lights illuminate the rapids.
+These cabins may be old, small, and semi-rustic, but their riverside location helps overcome these issues.
+Note that although the address for Heaven’s Gate is in Vida, the cabins are much closer to Blue River

-Although Harbick’s Country Inn (54791 Rte.
-126, Blue River, 541/822-3805, $70–110) may not be as charming as some of the other lodgings along the McKenzie (it’s basically a motel), it’s a friendly place and within walking distance of one of the finest public golf courses in the country, Tokatee.
-Because of this, it’s quite popular—reserve in advance.
+Although Harbick’s Country Inn (54791 Hwy.
+126, Blue River, 541/822-3805, $75-115) may not be as charming as some of the other lodgings along the McKenzie—it’s basically a motel—it’s a friendly place and within walking distance of one of the finest public golf courses in the country, Tokatee, and has a good restaurant next door.
+It’s also popular—reserve in advance.

-The Cedarwood Lodge (56535 McKenzie Hwy./Rte.
-126, McKenzie Bridge, 541/822-3351, Apr.–Oct., $115–195) is tucked away in a grove of old cedars just outside the town of McKenzie Bridge.
-The lodge has nine vacation housekeeping cottages that feature fully equipped kitchens, bathrooms (with showers), fireplaces (wood provided), and portable barbecues.
+The Cedarwood Lodge (56535 McKenzie Hwy./Hwy.
+126, McKenzie Bridge, 541/822-3351, Apr.-Oct., $130-185) is tucked away in a grove of old cedars just outside the town of McKenzie Bridge.
+The lodge has nine vacation housekeeping cottages with fully equipped kitchens, baths (with showers), fireplaces (wood provided), and portable barbecues.
 This is a sweet place to spend a couple of nights, particularly in those units with decks on the river.

-The spacious and attractive cabins at Inn at the Bridge (56393 McKenzie Hwy., McKenzie Bridge, 541/743-2012, $199) are open year-round.
-Though these beautiful cabins look like they are part of the landscape, they were built in 2006 and are fully modern, with two bedrooms, full kitchen, river-rock fireplaces, two bathrooms, and a back porch overlooking the river.
+The spacious and attractive cabins at Inn at the Bridge (56393 McKenzie Hwy., McKenzie Bridge, 541/822-6006, year-round, $199) look like they are part of the landscape but were built in 2006 and are fully modern, with two bedrooms, full kitchens, river-rock fireplaces, two baths, and a back porch overlooking the river.